SEE THE MAP OF THE APPELLATION AND OUR VINEYARDS – DISCOVER THE DOMAIN FROM THE SKY

 - For whites : Grenache blanc, Clairette, Roussanne and Bourboulenc.

-They are located on the Lieu-dits of La Crau, Le Boucoup, Les Marines, Le Bois de la Ville, Le Grand Pierre, Valori, Les Roumiguières, Coste-Froide, and les Plagnes and recently on Le Grand Pierre by the acquisition a new parcel of land of Roussanne (please see the attached map).
+They are located on the Lieu-dits of La Crau, Le Boucoup, Les Marines, Le Bois de la Ville, Valori, Coste-Froide, and les Plagnes and recently on Le Grand Pierre by the acquisition a new parcel of land of Roussanne (please see the attached map).

-Our vines are planted in the oldest part of the Lieu-dit La Crau the east side enjoyed a North-South exposure, this is where we have our oldest vines, planted in1902, with sandy soil and a red clay subsoil.
+Our vines are planted in the east side of La Crau enjoying a North-South exposure, with a sandy soil and a red clay subsoil, this is where we have our oldest vines, planted in 1902.
+Same soil as Valori.

 Le Grand Pierre with a sandy brown soil resting on red sandstones of Comtat (saffres) dating from the Miocene era will contribute to produce wines with a great freshness ;

-Les Marines, le Bois de la Ville, les Roumigières and Coste-Froide are located on red soils on stony alluviums with a red clay subsoil.
+Les Marines, le Bois de la Ville, Coste-Froide, Les Plagnes are located on red soils on stony alluviums with a red clay subsoil.